espressif/esptool/README.md

 #### Wrong Flash Mode

 Some devices only support the `dio` flash mode.
 Writing to flash with `qio` mode will succeed but the chip can't read the flash back to run - so nothing happens on boot.
 Try passing the `-fm dio` option to write_flash.

+See the [SPI Flash Modes](https://github.com/espressif/esptool/wiki/SPI-Flash-Modes) wiki page for a full description of the flash modes and how to determine which ones are supported on your device.

 #### Insufficient Power